xet7/TSC/smc/docs/scripting/flyon.md

 : The path to the flyon’s graphics directory, relative to the `pixmaps/` directory.
 Should terminate with a slash `/` as it’s a directory name.

+uid (nil)
+: UID for this sprite.
+UIDs already in use cause an error.

 #### Return value